RichardBack/PetHotelManagement/README.md

 ## Professional Self-Assessment

-Completing the coursework throughout my Computer Science program at SNHU and developing this ePortfolio has allowed me to effectively showcase my strengths in software development.
-Throughout my journey, I have worked on various projects that highlight my proficiency in **software engineering and design**, **algorithms and data structures**, **database management**, and **security**.
+Completing coursework in the Computer Science program at SNHU and developing this ePortfolio highlights strengths in software development.
+Various projects demonstrate proficiency in **software engineering and design**, **algorithms and data structures**, **database management**, and **security**.

-Some of the key skills I've developed include:
+Some of the key skills developed include:
 - Collaborating effectively in a team environment to solve problems.
 - Communicating technical concepts clearly to stakeholders.
 - Demonstrating deep knowledge of **software engineering and design**, **algorithms and data structures**, and **database**  practices.
 - Ensuring **database security** and optimizing code for performance.

-This ePortfolio encapsulates the technical growth I’ve made during the program, including improvements I’ve made to the projects like the **Pet Hotel Management (PETBag) System**.
-It demonstrates my ability to adapt, optimize, and ensure security in software systems, making me prepared for a successful career in software development.
+This ePortfolio encapsulates the technical growth made during the program, including improvements to projects such as the **Pet Hotel Management (PETBag) System**.
+It demonstrates adaptability, optimization skills, and a focus on ensuring security in software systems, reflecting readiness for a successful career in software development.

 ## Summary
-This portfolio cohesively ties together the narrative of my skills and career aspirations.
-It begins with a high-level overview of my technical capabilities and professional goals and connects each project back to this narrative.
-Whether it's transitioning between programming languages, implementing secure systems, or solving complex challenges, the portfolio demonstrates my readiness to excel in the computer science field.
+This ePortfolio cohesively ties together the narrative of skills and career aspirations.
+It begins with a high-level overview of technical capabilities and professional goals and connects each project to this narrative.
+Whether transitioning between programming languages, implementing secure systems, or solving complex challenges, the portfolio demonstrates a readiness to excel in computer science.

 ## 💻 Check Out the Code